 Solution: Add reference to the specifications in Standard 1.3.4 for the novel sources of as per amendments to Standard 1.3.4 above.

 DHA.
-Amend the current Editorial note to reflect the renaming of these products
+Amend the current Editorial note to reflect the renaming of these products than in an Editorial note).

 4.16 Standard 4.2.1 - Primary Production and Processing Standard for Seafood